Magnolias

 [genus Alnus, various species]

-charcoal production.
-Although the catkins are edible and high in protein,
+and charcoal production.
+Although the catkins are edible and high in

-they are bitter so are used only as survival food.
-The main culinary
+protein, they are bitter so are used only as survival food.
+The main

-use for alder is for smoking fish.
-It is almost the only wood used for
+culinary use for alder is for smoking fish.
+It is almost the only

 Photo © i0057

-salicylic acid when digested, a compound very close to the active ingredient
+digested, a compound very close to the active ingredient in aspirin,

 Birch are northern temperate medium size trees and shrubs with a wide

 distribution through Europe, Asia and North American.
-White birch is well
+Birch is well

-Indian crafts, including the hulls of canoes.
-The bark is highly resistant
+American Indian crafts, including the hulls of canoes.
+The bark is

-to decay and was also used as writing material in northern Europe and
+highly resistant to decay and was also used as writing material in

-Birch sap and juice are used in the Frozen North (North America through
+Birch sap is used in the Frozen North (North America through

 Hazelnut species are found throughout the northern hemisphere and all

-produce edible nuts but only the two listed above are in commercial production.
+produce edible nuts but only the ones listed above are in commercial

-difference?
-The leafy cover of filberts is much longer than the nut and is
+production.
+The leafy cover of filberts is much longer than the nut,

-reddish in color.
-The largest producer of hazelnuts by far is Turkey with
+tighter around it, and reddish in color.
+The largest producer of

 |

-fall into two genera, Juglans (Walnuts) and Carya (Hickory).
+genera, Juglans (Walnuts) and Carya (Hickory).
+These trees

 |